quimpm/youtube_discussion_tree/README.md

 </entailment-corpus>

 ```
-In argument-list component there will be all the comment nodes with some information of the Node object.
+In argument-list component there will be all the comment nodes with some of the information of the Node objects.
 In argument-pairs component there will be all the edges that comunicate the nodes described in the previous component.

 A node will be represented as: